-As media planners and buyers, we rely upon partnerships with media vendors, graphic designers, web developers, copywriters, SEO specialists, creative agencies and anyone involved in a client's marketing effort.
+As media planners and buyers, we rely upon partnerships with media vendors, graphic designers, web developers, videographers, and other talent who contribute to the fulfillment of our clients' marketing goals.
 It takes a team-based approach to see our strategy come to fruition in the form of a thoughtful, professionally-executed advertising campaign.
 And so, from time to time, we like to profile our partners.
-Today, we'd like to introduce you to Mariah Morgan of Stout Heart.
+Today, we're pleased to introduce you to Mariah Morgan of Stout Heart.

 Tell us a bit about Stout Heart.
 What solutions do you provide to your clients?